The Story Of Rapunzel

 In the cottage lived a man and a woman.

-The man and the woman had one single wish.
-They wished for a beautiful baby girl.
+The man and the woman had one single wish—a beautiful baby girl.
 They longed to hold her.
 Comfort her.
-Keep her safe.
+Protect her.
 And they felt sure—more sure than anything in their whole world—that they would make wonderful parents.

 Upstairs, at the back of the cottage, there was a window.

 The window looked down the hill, over a field and onto a magnificent garden filled with the most beautiful and delicious rampion—a wild plant known as rapunzel with spinach-like leaves and the root of a parsnip.